Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ccfraud.md

 :notebook: take note of your workspace name, resource group and subscription id.
 You will need them to submit the experiment.

-## Add your Kaggle credentials to the workspace keyvault
+## Add your Kaggle credentials to the workspace key vault

 In the next section, we will run a job in the AzureML workspace that will unpack the demo dataset from Kaggle into each of your silos.

-Kaggle required username and a developer key, so we will first store safely those credentials in the workspace keyvault.
+Kaggle required username and a developer key, so we will first store safely those credentials in the workspace key vault.

 ### Option 1: using Azure CLI

-1. In this section, we'll create an access policy for yourself, by using your AAD identifier (object id).
+1. Let's first obtain your AAD identifier (object id) by running the following command.
+We'll use it in the next step.
 ```bash
 az ad signed-in-user show | jq ".id"
 ```
-2. Create a new keyvault policy for yourself, and grant permissions to list, set & delete secrets.
+2. Create a new key vault policy for yourself, and grant permissions to list, set & delete secrets.
 ```bash
 az keyvault set-policy -n <key-vault-name> --secret-permissions list set delete --object-id <object-id>
 ```